odysseus7X/Easy21/README.md

 ---

+## 1. Implementation of Easy21

+The Easy21 environment was implemented following the problem definition provided in the assignment.
+The environment is similar to Blackjack, with some key differences (e.g., cards can be red or black, no aces, no splitting, and the deck is infinite).

+---

 ## 2. Monte-Carlo Control in Easy21

 Monte Carlo Control was used to learn the optimal policy through episodic sampling without bootstrapping.
 The action-value function is updated only at the end of each episode.